penguintutor/rpi-pico-temperature/README.md

 http://www.penguintutor.com/projects/

 ## License
-This is under a GPL3 license as this is required due to the included libraries.

-The tempdisplay.py and temperaturebuffer.py code can be used under the MIT License.
+This is under the MIT License.

 This uses library code from Mike Causer (mcauser) https://github.com/mcauser/micropython-am2320